cesbo/help/src/content/docs/en/astra/getting-started/index.md

 - Streams filtering and remapping
 - Descrambling with DVB-CI and Conditional Access Modules
 - Analyzing streams
-- Stream redundancy by automatically switching to backup sources
+- Stream redundancy with automatic failover to backup sources when primary feeds fail

 Astra works on the transport stream level, and delivers content without changing the original video and audio streams.